pivotal/blog/content/post/agile-and-program-logic.md

 })
 ```

-I've writen this example test in golang (missing a few details about how we
+I've written this example test in golang (missing a few details about how we
 actually start our imaginary server and so on), following the patterns
 encouraged by the testing library "ginkgo".
 We will see as tests get more
 complicated that the strings in the blocks labelled `Describe`, `It`, and